Shahnawaz1967/portfolio-react/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with React, Node.js, Express, and Tailwind CSS.
+A personal portfolio website built using React for structure, Tailwind CSS for styling, Framer Motion for smooth animations, and Nodemailer to handle contact form submissions via email.

 ## Features